mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

 ## channel
 * Channel is a basic construct of Java NIO
-    * an open connection to an entity such as a hardware device, a file, a network socket, or a program component that is capable of performing one or more distinct I/O operations, for example reading or writing
+    * an open connection to an entity such as a hardware device, a file, a network socket, or a program component that is capable of performing one or more distinct I/O operations (reading or writing)
-    * For now, think of a Channel as a vehicle for incoming (inbound) and outgoing (outbound) data
+    * think of a Channel as a vehicle for incoming (inbound) and outgoing (outbound) data
     * it can be open or closed
-* Netty provides ChannelFuture, whose addListener() method registers a ChannelFutureListener to be notified when an operation has completed (whether or not successfully)
+* Netty provides `ChannelFuture`, whose `addListener()` method registers a `ChannelFutureListener` to be notified when an operation has completed (whether or not successfully)
-  * Think of a ChannelFuture as a placeholder for the result of an operation that’s to be executed in the future
+  * think of a `ChannelFuture` as a placeholder for the result of an operation that’s to be executed in the future
-  * When exactly it will
-    be executed may depend on several factors and thus be impossible to predict with precision, but it is certain that it will be executed
+  * when exactly it will be executed may depend on several factors and thus be impossible to predict with precision, but it is certain that it will be executed
-  * Furthermore, all operations
-    belonging to the same Channel are guaranteed to be executed in the order in which they were invoked
+  * furthermore, all operations belonging to the same Channel are guaranteed to be executed in the order in which they were invoked
-* ChannelHandler
+* `ChannelHandler`
-    * From the application developer’s standpoint, the primary component of Netty is the ChannelHandler, which serves as the container for all application logic that applies to handling inbound and outbound data
+    * from the application developer’s standpoint, the primary component of Netty is the `ChannelHandler`, which serves as the container for all application logic that applies to handling inbound and outbound data
-    * ChannelHandler
-      methods are triggered by network events (where the term “event” is used very broadly)
+    * ChannelHandler methods are triggered by network events (where the term “event” is used very broadly)
     * ChannelHandler can be dedicated to almost any kind of action, such as converting data from one format to another or handling exceptions thrown during processing
     * ChannelInboundHandler is a subinterface you’ll implement frequently
-        * This type receives inbound events and data to be handled by your application’s business logic
+        * this type receives inbound events and data to be handled by your application’s business logic
         * you can also flush data from a ChannelInboundHandler when you’re sending a response to a connected client
-        * The business logic of your application will often reside in one or more ChannelInboundHandlers
+        * the business logic of your application will often reside in one or more ChannelInboundHandlers
 * ChannelPipeline
     * ChannelPipeline provides a container for a chain of ChannelHandlers and defines an API for propagating the flow of inbound and outbound events along the chain
     * When a Channel is created, it is automatically assigned its own ChannelPipeline
     * ChannelHandlers are installed in the ChannelPipeline as follows:
         * A ChannelInitializer implementation is registered with a ServerBootstrap
         * When ChannelInitializer.initChannel() is called, the ChannelInitializer installs a custom set of ChannelHandlers in the pipeline
         * The ChannelInitializer removes itself from the ChannelPipeline
     * ChannelHandler has been designed specifically to support a broad range of uses, and you can think of it as a generic container for any code that processes events (including data) coming and going through the ChannelPipeline
     * movement of an event through the pipeline is the work of the ChannelHandlers that have been installed during the initialization, or bootstrapping phase of the application
     * These objects receive events, execute the processing logic for which they have been implemented, and pass the data to the next handler in the chain
-    * The order in
-      which they are executed is determined by the order in which they were added
+    * The order in which they are executed is determined by the order in which they were added
     * From the point of view of a client application, events are said to be outbound if the movement is from the client to the server and inbound in the opposite case
     * both inbound and outbound handlers can be installed in the same pipeline
     * If a message or any other inbound event is read, it will start from the head of the pipeline and be passed to the first ChannelInboundHandler
-      * This handler
-        may or may not actually modify the data, depending on its specific function, after which the data will be passed to the next ChannelInboundHandler in the chain
+        * This handler may or may not actually modify the data, depending on its specific function, after which the data will be passed to the next ChannelInboundHandler in the chain
-      * Finally,
-        the data will reach the tail of the pipeline, at which point all processing is terminated
+        * Finally, the data will reach the tail of the pipeline, at which point all processing is terminated
     * The outbound movement of data (that is, data being written) is identical in concept.
-      In this case, data flows from the tail through the chain of ChannelOutbound- Handlers until it reaches the head
+In this case, data flows from the tail through the chain of ChannelOutboundHandlers until it reaches the head
         * Beyond this point, outbound data will reach the network transport, shown here as a Socket
         * Typically, this will trigger a write operation
     * An event can be forwarded to the next handler in the current chain by using the ChannelHandlerContext that’s supplied as an argument to each method
-      * Because
-        you’ll sometimes ignore uninteresting events, Netty provides the abstract base classes ChannelInboundHandlerAdapter and ChannelOutboundHandlerAdapter
+        * Because you’ll sometimes ignore uninteresting events, Netty provides the abstract base classes ChannelInboundHandlerAdapter and ChannelOutboundHandlerAdapter
-      * Each provides
-        method implementations that simply pass the event to the next handler by calling the corresponding method on the ChannelHandlerContext
+        * Each provides method implementations that simply pass the event to the next handler by calling the corresponding method on the ChannelHandlerContext
-      * You can then extend
-        the class by overriding the methods that interest you
+        * You can then extend the class by overriding the methods that interest you
     * Although both inbound and outbound handlers extend ChannelHandler, Netty distinguishes implementations of ChannelInboundHandler and ChannelOutboundHandler and ensures that data is passed only between handlers of the same directional type
     * When a ChannelHandler is added to a ChannelPipeline, it’s assigned a Channel- HandlerContext, which represents the binding between a ChannelHandler and the ChannelPipeline
         * Although this object can be used to obtain the underlying Channel, it’s mostly utilized to write outbound data
     * There are two ways of sending messages in Netty:
         * You can write directly to the Channel - causes the message to start from the tail of the ChannelPipeline
         * write to a ChannelHandlerContext object associated with a ChannelHandler - causes the message to start from the next handler in the ChannelPipeline
     * These are the adapters you’ll call most often when creating your custom handlers:
         * ChannelHandlerAdapter
         * ChannelInboundHandlerAdapter